-In Lithuania, EHRI has identified thirteen archival institutions which have stored Holocaust-related collections.
+In Lithuania, EHRI has identified over 10 archival institutions which hold Holocaust-related collections.
 Most of them are concentrated in the country’s capital, Vilnius.
 At the Lithuanian Central State Archives alone, EHRI has identified and described over 160 Holocaust-relevant collections, which contain, among others, sources produced by German District and Police Chiefs, various municipalities and prison administrations.
-At the other five Vilnius-based institutions, over 160 additional Holocaust-relevant collections were identified and described so far.
+At the other five Vilnius-based institutions, over 160 additional Holocaust-relevant collections have been identified and described so far.
 The Lithuanian Special Archives, for instance, contain the cases and trials of collaborators who persecuted Jews in Lithuania.
 The Vilna Gaon State Jewish Museum, to which the Lithuanian Central State Archive has re-transferred a former collection in 1998 (parts of the LCVA fonds RG 1390 was catalogued under call number VŽM at the Museum) keeps records about Jews murdered in various Lithuanian cities, as well as relevant copied source material from archives in neighbouring countries.

 C.II.
 In other countries

-EHRI identified a number of archival institutions outside of Lithuania, which hold or may hold collections relevant for Holocaust research on Lithuania.
-Vast collections on the Holocaust period in Lithuania can be found at the United States Holocaust Memorial Museum, at the YIVO Institute for Jewish Research, and at Yad Vashem.
-Furthermore the Belarusian State Archive-Museum of Literature and Art (Belarussskij Gosudarstvennyj Archiv-Muzej Literatury i Iskusstva) holds collections on Lithuania which may be relevant to Holocaust research.
-EHRI has yet to explore their exact nature and importance.
+EHRI has identified a number of archival institutions outside of Lithuania, which hold or may hold collections relevant for Holocaust research on Lithuania.
+Vast collections on the Holocaust period in Lithuania can be found at the United States Holocaust Memorial Museum, the YIVO Institute for Jewish Research, Yad Vashem, the Jewish Heritage Museum in NYC collections, the Ghetto Fighters' House Archives, Beit Hatfutsot: Museum of the Jewish People in Tel Aviv, and the National Library of Israel.
+Furthermore the Belarusian State Archive-Museum of Literature and Art (Belarussskij Gosudarstvennyj Archiv-Muzej Literatury i Iskusstva) and the State Archive of the Russian Federation (Gosudarstvennij Archiv Rossijskoj Federacii (GARF) hold collections on Lithuania which may be relevant to Holocaust research, but EHRI has yet to explore their exact nature and importance.